 - Visit Tipu Sultan’s summer abode in Srirangapatna on your way back home

-Two days is ideal if you want to reasonably explore the best of Mysore, but if you are travelling from far away, you should stay for at least 4 days in Mysore if not more.
+Two days is ideal if you want to reasonably explore the best of Mysore, but if you are traveling from far away, you should stay for at least 4 days in Mysore if not more.

 Where to stay in Mysore?

-For a luxury experience you can book a suite in one of the palace-turned-heritage hotels in Mysore.
+For a luxury experience, you can book a suite in one of the palace-turned-heritage hotels in Mysore.

 If you liked the article please feel free to share it along.
 Have questions?
 Ask me in the comment section or share your thoughts.
 Subscribe to Backpack & Explore for more such stories delivered to your mailbox once a month.

 Disclaimer: The post contains some affiliate links.
-That means we may earn commission if you make any purchase through those links, without any additional cost to you.
+That means we may earn a commission if you make any purchase through those links, without any additional cost to you.
 Unlike most articles on Backpack & Explore, this one contains some stock images from Pixabay, since I lost most pictures from my earlier trips and didn’t like the ones I had.